By Fabiola Ramos

 Members of both clubs, along with member from the Christian Community Outreach Program, also helped out and contributed to the success of the event.

 Of course, having UMHS faculty being “judges” was one of the highlights and an important part of the event.
 Students really enjoy seeing their professors outside of the classroom and listening to them pass “judgment” on their classmates.
 It’s an opportunity to let loose, laugh and just have a good stress-free time together.

 UMHS has some really talented people and we got a taste of that.
-From the amazing drum playing of Essa Hattar, to the incredible voice of Ricardo Vale-who wowed the audience when he sang both parts of the Ed Sheeran ft.
+We heard the incredible voice of Ricardo Vale.
+He wowed the audience when he sang both parts of the Ed Sheeran ft.
 Andrea Bocelli version of “Perfect.”
 All in all, it was a truly special night with a very special purpose and I sincerely hope it’s not the last one.

 I want to thank President Ross and UMHS administration for their support and for providing the means and space for student organizations to create, grow and excel.
 Big thanks to Everson Matthew who selflessly takes care of all the sound and lighting, to Lorraine Brown for facilitating the administrative process always with a smile, to Eboni Peoples who as SGA President provided her support before and during the event, to Paul Ruiz for the great promo art, to Mitch Farrah, Carmen Santiago, Paola Rodríguez, Chineyne Iguh and all the UMHS faculty and students that supported the event one way or the other.
 Today, some very mentally ill people in St. Kitts have a chance to relax a little and take their minds off their illness for a while because of you.

 More Photos of UMHS’ Got Talent 2018 & How Funds Raised Helped JNF Hospital in St. Kitts